-Services that are covered for you Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) What you must pay when you get these services In-Network See Prosthetic de supp Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy See Outpatient reha abilitation services Meal benefit No prior authorization required.
-The amounts you pay for these services do not apply to your yearly maximum out- of-pocket amount. \$0 copay fo r each meal You are able to get home-delivered precooked frozen meals within 30 days after a recent inpatient stay in a hospital or nursing facility.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay (continued) See Prosthetic devices and related supplies Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition Physical therapy, speech therapy, and occupational therapy See Outpatient reha abilitation services Meal benefit \$0 copay for each meal No prior authorization required.
+The amounts you pay for these services do not apply to your yearly maximum out-of-pocket amount.
+You are able to get home-delivered precooked frozen meals within 30 days after a recent inpatient stay in a hospital or nursing facility.
 This service includes 2 meals per day for 7 days for a total of 14 meals at no extra cost to you.
 After you are discharged, you will receive a call from GA Foods to initiate this benefit.
-Once your delivery details have been confirmed, your meals will arrive within 24- 72 hours.
+Once your delivery details have been confirmed, your meals will arrive within 24-72 hours.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Meal benefit (continued) Special meals are available that meet heart-healthy, diabetic friendly, or low- sodium guidelines.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Meal benefit (continued) Special meals are available that meet heart-healthy, diabetic friendly, or low-sodium guidelines.
 Condition specific menus also include Renal-friendly, Pureed, Vegetarian, and Kosher options.
 For more information, please call GA Foods at (888) 308-4910.
 Note: All arrangements must be made through GA Foods.
-Wedical nutrition therapy No prior authorization required.
+Medical nutrition therapy No prior authorization required.
 This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 There is no coinsurance or copay for members eligible for Medicare-covered medical nutrition therapy services.
 50% coinsurance We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage Plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.